Thermonuclear weapon: North Korea

 North Korea claimed to have tested its miniaturised thermonuclear bomb on 6 January 2016.
 North Korea's first three nuclear tests (2006, 2009 and 2013) were relatively low yield and do not appear to have been of a thermonuclear weapon design.
 In 2013, the South Korean Defense Ministry speculated that North Korea may be trying to develop a "hydrogen bomb" and such a device may be North Korea's next weapons test.
 In January 2016, North Korea claimed to have successfully tested a hydrogen bomb, although only a magnitude 5.1 seismic event was detected at the time of the test, a similar magnitude to the 2013 test of a 6–9 ktonTNT atomic bomb.
 These seismic recordings cast doubt upon North Korea's claim that a hydrogen bomb was tested and suggest it was a non-fusion nuclear test.

 On 3 September 2017, the country's state media reported that a hydrogen bomb test was conducted that resulted in "perfect success".
-According to the U.S. Geological Survey (USGS), the blast released energy equivalent to an earthquake with a seismic magnitude of 6.3, 10 times more powerful than previous nuclear tests conducted by North Korea.
-U.S. Intelligence released an early assessment that the yield estimate was 140 ktonTNT, with an uncertainty range of 70 to 280 ktonTNT.
+According to the US Geological Survey (USGS), the blast released energy equivalent to an earthquake with a seismic magnitude of 6.3, 10 times more powerful than previous nuclear tests conducted by North Korea.
+US Intelligence released an early assessment that the yield estimate was 140 ktonTNT, with an uncertainty range of 70 to 280 ktonTNT.
 On 12 September, NORSAR revised its estimate of the explosion magnitude upward to 6.1, matching that of the CTBTO but less powerful than the USGS estimate of 6.3.
 Its yield estimate was revised to 250 ktonTNT, while noting the estimate had some uncertainty and an undisclosed margin of error.
 On 13 September, an analysis of before and after synthetic-aperture radar satellite imagery of the test site was published suggesting the test occurred under 900 m of rock, and the yield "could have been in excess of 300 kilotons".